 The popularity of our penguins seems to grow every year.
 Spend a little time in their company and you’ll see why.
 If their waddle doesn’t make you giggle, watching them bolt through the water at breakneck speeds is likely to make you wish you could experience that feeling for yourself.

-Always appearing to be dressed to the nines, some of SeaWorld’s penguins have made guest appearances on late night talk shows, at Christmas events in our sister parks or even surprised a few fellow passengers onboard 737s.
+Always appearing to be dressed to the nines, some of SeaWorld’s penguins have made guest appearances on late night talk shows and at Christmas events in our sister parks.

 A Closer Look